 Coral IL-1R and TLR gene family copy numbers correlate with overall microbiome richness and evenness.

-In order to determine whether TLR or IL-1R might regulate microbiome biodiversity, we used phylogenetic independent contrasts (PIC) analysis to correlate changes in the genomic copy number of IL-1R and TLR against changes in microbiome richness or evenness during coral evolution.
+In order to determine whether TLR or IL-1R might regulate microbiome biodiversity, we used phylogenetic independent contrasts (PIC) analysis to correlate changes in the genomic copy number of IL-1R and TLR against changes in microbiome richness (Table S5A) or evenness (Table S5B) during coral evolution.

-We measured microbiome richness as the natural log of the observed number of amplicon sequence variants (ASVs) per 1000 sequences (Table S5A) (see Methods).
+We measured microbiome richness as the natural log of the observed number of amplicon sequence variants (ASVs) per 1000 sequences (Table 1, Table S5A) (see Methods).
+In control analyses using a subset of deeply sequenced samples, the relative microbiome richness of coral species was highly correlated across rarefaction depths of 1000 or 100,000 sequences per sample (Pearson R2 = 0.95, p = 3.13e-25; Spearman R2 = 0.989, p=3.51e-37).
+Thus, we chose to maximize inclusion of samples by including all Global Coral Microbiome Project samples with 1000 or more reads.

 Microbiome richness was significantly reduced by increases in the copy number of IL-1R (PIC R2 = 0.835, qFDR = 0.00055; Fig. 2B, D; Fig. S1C, D; Table S6A), or TLR (PIC R2 = 0.707, qFDR = 0.0076; Fig. 2 C, D; Fig. S1E, F; Table S6A).
 Thus, corals that harbor more TLR or IL-1R gene copies tend to have less diverse microbiomes, and vice versa.
-In manual inspection of the data, there were several striking examples of this statistical trend (Table S7).
+In manual inspection of the data, there were several striking examples of this statistical trend.
 In the genus Porites, P. lutea had more than twice as many IL-1R and TLR gene copies as the closely related P. rus (14 IL-1R copies and eight TLR gene copies in P. lutea vs. six IL-1R copies and two TLR copies in P. rus; Table 1).
 Consistent with the idea that P. lutea’s expanded gene repertoire may play a role in microbiome filtering, P. lutea’s microbiome was roughly half as diverse as that of P. rus (56 ASVs/1000 reads vs. 114 ASVs/1000 reads, across all sample types).
+However, we caution that such pairwise species comparisons, although intriguing, are less reliable than the overall correlation (e.g. the 1000 reads from P. lutea were derived from only 2 microbiome samples per compartment, while the 1000 reads for P. rus were from 15 microbiome samples per compartment).

-We also quantified the microbiome evenness of each coral species in the analysis using the Gini Index (Table S5B), which takes on its highest value when ecological communities are least even.
-Gini index scores were strongly and significantly negatively correlated with the genomic copy number of IL-1R genes (PIC R2 = 0.876, qFDR = 0.000357; Fig. S5C, D; Table S6A) and TLR genes (PIC R2 = 0.805, qFDR = 0.0014; Fig. S5E, F; Table S6A), indicating that corals with more IL-1R or TLR gene copies have higher evenness.
+We also quantified the microbiome evenness of each coral species in the analysis using the Gini Index (Table S5B, Fig. S2), which takes on its highest value when ecological communities are least even.
+Gini index scores were strongly and significantly negatively correlated with the genomic copy number of IL-1R genes (PIC R2 = 0.876, qFDR = 0.000357; Fig. S2C, D; Table S6A) and TLR genes (PIC R2 = 0.805, qFDR = 0.0014; Fig. S2E, F; Table S6A), indicating that corals with more IL-1R or TLR gene copies have higher evenness.